nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 ## Example 1: Modular Design in List Construction with Scala

 If you would like to follow along, all you need is the Scala 3 tools installed on your machine.
 View instructions specific to your OS [here on the scala download page](https://www.scala-lang.org/download/).
-Once installed, fire up a read-eval-print-loop (REPL) for Scala 3 by typing ‘scala’ into your terminal.
+Once installed, fire up a read-eval-print-loop (REPL) for Scala 3 by typing 'scala' into your terminal.

 The aspect of programming we'll focus on to show modularity will be constructing and manipulating a List data structure.
 We'll start with creating a list.